Top 10 of All Time!

 [Photoconductivity due to

-charge transfer transition.
+charge transfer transitions.
 Phototransport measures

 the single particle excitation energy rather than excitonic